DarthMandL0R3/oVirt_engine_Backup/README.md

 ## Warning

-Script needs to be run with root privileges.
+Script needs to be run with super user (root) privileges.

 ## Usage